Q: What is a HiPPO?

 A: We actually love the animal.
 Squeezing a HiPPO helps relieve stress when a feature decision is made on the basis of opinion alone.
 The "Highest Paid" part of the acronym refers to people who have final responsibility for product feature decisions.
 We want those important decision makers to have access to high quality data.
 The Experimentation Platform uses one of the best methods ever devised to gather high quality data—the controlled experiment.

-We gave out thousands of HiPPOs at Microsoft to help change the culture, and it (partially) worked 🙂
+We gave out thousands of HiPPOs at Microsoft and at conferences to help change the culture, and it (partially) worked 🙂